1985

 for the US-market because DM got more and more fans there.

-With a break for a gig at Peter's Popshow on November 9 in the
+With a break for a gig at Peter's Popshow on 9 November in the "Westfalenhalle"

-of his songs the production relationship between Daniel Miller,
+of his songs, it is said that the production relationship between Daniel Miller,

 Alan: "Dan and I had grown as friends and musical